unix-supremacist/Amadeus/README.md

 ### Image Viewer

-fork of nsxiv with some better defaults.
+fork of nsxiv with some better defaults, and making sure it respects xresources.

 ### Document Viewer